ethereum/web3.py/docs/providers.rst

         >>> asyncio.run(subscription_context_manager_example())

-If the above initilization pattern doesn't work for your application, the ``__await__()`` method is defined on the ``persistent_connection()`` connection in a manner that awaits connecting to the socket.
-You may also choose to instantiate and connect via the provider in separate lines.
+If the above initialization pattern doesn't work for your application, you may also choose to instantiate and connect via the provider in separate lines.
 Both of these examples are shown below.

 .. code-block:: python

     >>> async def alternate_init_example_1():
-    ...     # awaiting the persistent connection itself will connect to the socket ...     w3 = await AsyncWeb3.persistent_connection(AsyncIPCProvider('path/to/ipc'))
+    ...     # awaiting the persistent connection itself will connect to the socket ...     w3 = await AsyncWeb3(AsyncIPCProvider('path/to/ipc'))
     ...
     ...     # some code here
     ...